We provide quality dehumidification services for your basement, crawl space, or whole-house to manage moisture and keep you comfortable.

 - Cost of a whole-house dehumidifier( Internal link) with installation range from $2,500-$4,000.

 - Cost of a crawl-space dehumidifier ( Internal link) with installation range from $2,100-$3,000.

 - Cost of a basement dehumidifier ( Internal link) with installation range from $1,700-4,000.

 - Portable units range from $40-$200+

 The size of your home affects the amount of dehumidification you need.
 In general, more square footage means a larger system.

 Going with a lesser quality unit might save you money initially, but it could cost you more in the end with repairs or a shorter lifespan.

 When it rains, water flows around your home and property.
-Water that sits against the foundation or walls slowly seeps through over time.
+And water that sits against the foundation or walls of your house slowly seeps through over time.
 This not only causes mold and bacteria to build, but it can cause cracks in your foundation.
 Pushing that moisture away from your home will reduce the need for a bigger and pricer system.
 In addition, having proper gutters with downspouts and runoff areas also help remove and reduce moisture build-up.

 If the earth and ground around your home slopes inward, then all the rain water around your home will flow up against your foundation, forcing water in.
 Proper drainage helps mitigate this, but you may need to regrade the ground around your home.
 Fixing this can be costly as large parts of your yard may need to be dug up.